Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Introduction

 where $C_1$ and $C_2$ are smooth projective curves of genus at least $2$ and $G$ is a finite group acting freely and diagonally on the product.
 Surfaces of this form are particularly convenient for studying canonical maps for several reasons, see \cite{GPR22}, \cite{FG23}, \cite{Fall24a}, \cite{Fall24b} (and \cite{FG20} for a similar construction in dimension three).
 Indeed, many questions about $S$ reduce to questions about the curves $C_1$ and $C_2$, which are much better understood.
 Moreover, when $G$ is abelian, the surface can be realized as an abelian cover

-so that techniques from the theory of abelian covers \cite{Par91}, combined with representation-theoretic methods such as the Chevalley--Weil formula \cite{CheWeil34}, become available to analyze the canonical system in detail.
+so that techniques from the theory of abelian covers (see \cite{Par91}), combined with representation-theoretic methods, become available to analyze the canonical system in detail.
 In the same spirit, Catanese \cite{Cat18} used this class of surfaces to construct examples with birational canonical maps and canonical images of high degree.
 This motivates our systematic study of canonical and pluricanonical maps of \emph{varieties isogenous to a product of unmixed type}, i.e., smooth projective varieties of the form

 where each $C_i$ is a smooth projective curve of genus at least $2$ and $G$ is a finite group acting freely and diagonally on the product.
-These objects naturally generalize surfaces isogenous to a product of unmixed type to higher dimensions; for brevity, we will often refer to them as VIPs.
-Our main focus is to investigate the birationality of their associated canonical and pluricanonical maps.
-When attempting to extend to VIPs and their pluricanonical maps the above-mentioned strategy, which combines representation-theoretic methods and the theory of abelian covers, two significant challenges arise.
+These objects naturally generalize surfaces isogenous to a product of unmixed type to higher dimensions; for brevity, we will often refer to them as \textit{VIPs}.

-First, while the Chevalley--Weil formula \cite{CheWeil34} is a classical tool for understanding the canonical representation of a Riemann surface $C$ with an action of a finite group $G$, a detailed treatment for pluricanonical representations does not seem to appear in the literature.
-Although the statement is mentioned, for example, in \cite[Section 5]{Li18}, a proof is not given there.
-For this reason, we provide a precise formulation and a complete proof of such a formula.